 While Munich is relatively expensive compared to the rest of the country, yet it’s still more affordable than some other European cities like London, Paris, or Amsterdam.

 70,000 EUR gross per year leaves you with 40,585 EUR or 3,382 EUR monthly as a single person.
-For a family with kids, it’s still solid income but doesn’t leave you much room for saving and leisure.
+For a family with kids, it’s still a solid income but doesn’t leave you much room for saving and leisure.

 In Munich, the average salary for a professional with experience is around 50,000 EUR – 70,000 EUR.
 Senior-level executives enjoy a higher income of 65,000 EUR – 100,000 EUR.